awsdocs/amazon-elasticache-docs/doc_source/redis/using-service-linked-roles.md

 ### Cleaning Up a Service\-Linked Role<a name="service-linked-role-review-before-delete"></a>

-Before you can use IAM to delete a service\-linked role, you must first confirm that the role has no resources, clusters or replication groups, associated with the role\.
+Before you can use IAM to delete a service\-linked role, first confirm that the role has no resources \(clusters or replication groups\) associated with it\.

 **To check whether the service\-linked role has an active session in the IAM console**